 Take Control of Your Cholesterol

-Consider these eight suggestions to manage your cholesterol.
+Read on for eight suggestions to help manage your cholesterol.
 Remember that making any change, big or small, takes time and effort.
 Choose the healthy habits that fit best for you, and then work them into your daily life one by one.

-Many types of margarine and other non-dairy spreads, creamers and packaged baked goods and sweets contain trans fats—manmade compounds that have been shown to both elevate bad cholesterol (LDL) and lower good cholesterol (HDL).
-Although nutrition labels are now required to include the amount of trans fats in packaged foods, those numbers can be deceiving: Even products claiming “zero trans fats” can, by law, have up to half a gram per serving.
+Despite the ban on PHOs, the FDA says trans fats may still be in some products, including stick margarines, vegetable shortenings, creamers, and packaged baked goods and sweets.
+And while nutrition labels are now required to include the amount of trans fats in packaged foods, those numbers can be deceiving: Even products claiming “zero trans fats” can, by law, have up to half a gram per serving.

 Dial Down Saturated Fat

-Found mainly in animal foods such as dairy and meat, saturated fat has been found to increase LDL and total cholesterol.
+Found mainly in animal foods such as dairy and meat, saturated fat has been shown to increase LDL and total cholesterol.
 If you enjoy these foods, try to eat them in moderation and favor leaner proteins, such as poultry, more often.
-Swapping out animal proteins for plant- based proteins, such as beans, soy, lentils and other legumes in some meals can further reduce saturated fat intake and have a positive effect on your cardiovascular health.
+Swapping out animal proteins for plant-based proteins, such as beans, soy, lentils, and other legumes can further reduce your saturated fat intake and have a positive effect on your cardiovascular health.

 Make Room for Fish

 The omega-3 fatty acids found in fish have been shown to increase HDL and decrease triglycerides.
-They also help bring down inflammation in the body that can lead to heart disease.
-Fatty fish like salmon, herring and sardines are some of the best sources for omega-3s.
-You can also get them from omega-3 enriched eggs, ground flax seeds, canola oil and other inflammation-fighting foods.
+They also help bring down the inflammation in the body that can lead to heart disease.
+Fatty fish like salmon, herring, and sardines are some of the best sources for omega-3s.
+You can also get them from omega-3 enriched eggs, ground flax seeds, canola oil, and other inflammation-fighting foods.

-Eating nuts regularly has been shown to reduce LDL and total cholesterol, as well as triglycerides in people with elevated numbers.
-What’s more, eating nuts is also linked to a decreased risk of developing type 2 diabetes.
-Incorporate walnuts, almonds, pecans or another favorite into meals and snacks.
+Consuming nuts regularly has been shown to reduce LDL and total cholesterol, as well as triglycerides in people with elevated numbers.
+What’s more, eating nuts has been linked to a decreased risk of developing type 2 diabetes.
+Incorporate walnuts, almonds, pecans, or another favorite variety into meals and snacks.
 Limit servings to one ounce each (roughly 24 almonds or 15 walnuts, for example).
 Nuts, while good for you, are high in calories and fat.
 Good fats are still fats, so practice moderation.

-Herbs such as cinnamon, ginger, red pepper, rosemary and turmeric have anti-inflammatory benefits that may help lower cholesterol levels and improve heart health.
+Herbs such as cinnamon, ginger, red pepper, rosemary, and turmeric have anti-inflammatory benefits that may help lower cholesterol levels and improve heart health.
 They’re also an antioxidant-packed, virtually calorie-free way to boost the flavor of your meals and snacks without upping the sodium or fat content.
 Cinnamon tastes great atop oatmeal, and fresh ginger makes a stir-fry sing.
-Add rosemary to baked squash for a new taste dimension, or red pepper flakes to tomato sauce for an extra kick.
-Turmeric gives steamed or roasted cauliflower an Indian-inspired twist.
+Add rosemary to baked squash for a new taste dimension, sprinkle red pepper flakes to tomato sauce for an extra kick, and try turmeric on steamed or roasted cauliflower to give it an Indian-inspired twist.

-Swapping processed grains for unrefined (whole) grains can help put a dent in your cholesterol numbers.
+Swapping processed grains for unrefined whole grains can help put a dent in your cholesterol numbers.
 Whole grains are rich in fiber, which binds to bad cholesterol in the intestinal tract and helps transport it out of your body.
-Opt for brown rice, whole wheat breads and pastas in place of their white counterparts.
-You can add both variety and disease-fighting antioxidants to your diet by giving less common whole grains such as quinoa, millet, buckwheat and amaranth a place on your table.
+Opt for brown rice, whole wheat breads, and pastas in place of their white counterparts.
+You can add variety and disease-fighting antioxidants to your diet by giving whole grains such as quinoa, millet, buckwheat, and amaranth a place on your table.

-Regular aerobic activity helps to move bad cholesterol out of the body as well as increase good cholesterol.
-The more vigorous the activity, the greater the impact, but it is most important to choose a form of exercise you enjoy so you’ll stick with it.
+Regular aerobic activity helps move bad cholesterol out of the body as well as increase good cholesterol.
+The more vigorous the exercise, the greater the impact, but it’s most important to choose something you enjoy so you’ll stick with it.
 While it won’t help you break a sweat, meditation is also linked with improved LDL levels.
-Download a meditation CD and listen to it on your train ride home from work or before you go to sleep.
+Download a meditation app and listen to it on your train ride home from work or before you go to sleep.